Application and admission People Management for Global Social Challenges track - international procedure

 - Your admission may be conditional upon your graduation from your current degree or meeting the English proficiency requirements.
 If so, this will be detailed in your letter of conditional acceptance.

 - These requirements must be met by September 1 at the latest.
-If you are unable to do so for any reason, you must send an e-mail immediately to our Admissions Officer, Ms. Liesbeth Bluekens, via email@example.com for advice.
+If you are unable to do so for any reason, please send an e-mail to your International Admission Coordinator at email@example.com for preliminary advice.